Debmalya99/Simple-make/README.md

 1. smake

-This will try to find the file make.conf that it will process will
+This will try to find the file make.conf that it will process

 2. smake filename

-This will try to find the file 'filename' that it will process will
+This will try to find the file 'filename' that it will process